 To secure and register your brand name it must be unique, not too similar to another registered name, and shouldn’t contain any restricted wording.
-To check, conduct a Business Entity Search through the state and if there are potential trademark issues conduct another quick search using the TESS System through the U.S. Patent Office.

 Keep in mind your name must include words like “Corporation”, “Incorporated”, “Company”, or “Limited”.
 Abbreviations like “Corp.”, “Inc.”, “Co.” or “Ltd.” are also fine.
 If needed, file an Application for Reservation of Business Name that’s good for 120 days through the state’s One Stop Service.

 An EIN, or Employer Identification Number is required by both Utah state and the federal government for essentially the same reasons individuals are required to have a SSN.

 It’s a nine-digit number that’s used to track business activity and makes it possible to open a business bank account, legally hire employees, and so on.

 Almost every transaction your business engages in will require an EIN.
 That said, you can get one quickly, easily and free of charge by applying online through the IRS Website.

 IMPORTANT NOTE: If your Corporation is going to be taxed as an S-Corp, be sure to complete IRS Form 2553 and mail it in to the IRS right away once you have your EIN.